xspeedcruiser/fabric/peer/Explorer/README.md

 > peer node start

-After a validating peer is running, start up a http server to handle the REST APIs

->  cd $GOPATH/github.com/hyperledger/fabric/core/rest

-> http-server -a 0.0.0.0 -p 5554 --cors

 You should now be able to open up index.html in the browser of your choice and have access to the explorer.
 In scripts.js, the REST_ENDPOINT is defined which makes the http requests to the gRPC APIs that are available.
 By default it is set to:

 > const REST_ENDPOINT = 'http://127.0.0.1:5000'